-As a part of meeting Indicator 3.5, organisations must demonstrate the mandatory requirements detailed below

-- ☑ Staff and management can describe user friendly ways for encouraging people using the services to be involved in decision-making and planning about the services they receive. - Policies that set out how the service will engage with and encourage participation by people using services in service delivery in accordance with their needs, rights and preferences - There are user-friendly ways to encourage people using services to engage in planning and decision-making - There are effective processes to develop and record individual plans in appropriate formats and staff are familiar with these - Feedback from people using services, family members or carers confirms participation in individualised planning and review processes.

-Services for Aboriginal and Torres Strait Islander children and families:
+As a part of meeting Indicator 3.5, organisations must demonstrate the mandatory requirements detailed below Common ☑ Staff and management can describe user friendly ways for encouraging people using the services to be involved in decision-making and planning about the services they receive.
+Domestic & Family Violence ☑ Documented and implemented policy and procedures that ensure use of accredited interpreters with domestic and family violence experience where possible. ☑ Documented and implemented policies, procedures and practice that ensure services are delivered in a manner that: provides a framework for access and inclusion promotes the self-determination, dignity of choice and autonomy of victims is tailored to clients' needs taking into account a range of client cohorts and their individual circumstances including their family situation, their personal values and preferences and specific risk and protective factors actively seeks to enable clients to make informed decisions on their own behalf by assisting them to explore and understand the implications of their decisions staff work collaboratively with the family acknowledging strengths and building self-efficacy safety considerations recognising the unique needs of victims of DFV related to communication methods are observed children participate in decisions that affect them where possible and appropriate.
+Suggestions of Evidence Policies that set out how the service will engage with and encourage participation by people using services in service delivery in accordance with their needs, rights and preferences.
+There are user-friendly ways to encourage people using services to engage in planning and decision-making.
+There are effective processes to develop and record individual plans in appropriate formats and staff are familiar with these.
+Feedback from people using services, family members or carers confirms participation in individualised planning and review processes.
+Services for Aboriginal and Torres Strait Islander children and families Strategies to identify and overcome barriers and support participation of people using services (such as participation of representatives / support persons).

-- Strategies to identify and overcome barriers and support participation of people using services (such as participation of representatives / support persons) - Information is provided in a culturally informed format that is easily understood by people using services.
+• Information is provided in a culturally informed format that is easily understood by people using services.